Frequently Asked Questions

 Organizations like the American Psychological Association and the National Board for Certified Counselors support certifications such as Certified Therapeutic Game Master, recognizing the psychological value of “real life, lived under imaginary circumstances”.

-What does a typical D&D group therapy session look like?
+What does a typical D&D session look like?

 How much does TTRPG Group Therapy cost?